stoneyrh/gSOAP/gsoap/samples/async/README.txt

 Simple examples illustrating asynchronous messaging with SOAP and REST.

 The SOAP examples are a calculator web service and invoke 'add' and 'mul' service operations.
-The REST examples use GET, PUT, and POST of and XML record to the REST server.
+The REST examples GET, PUT, and POST an XML record to the REST server.
 The web server used by these examples is the gSOAP demo web server located in gsoap/samples/webserver, which should be build to run the examples.
 The gSOAP webserver optionally uses the httppipe HTTP pipelining plugin to support HTTP pipelining.

+Instead of XML, also JSON REST async can be implemented in the same way by replacing XML with JSON using the JSON plugin for gSOAP, see samples/xml-rpc-json on how to send and receive JSON payloads.

 Note that true asynchronous messaging expects non-blocking operations.
 However, message sends and receives cannot be interrupted without losing their